 The CEO of Germantown ACO wanted to have a single query that gathered data for a given person across all three of the legacy RS and assign a URI to that view of the person’s data within the context of the newly formed ACO.

-His DBAs were eager to impress and they made it happen such that given the right identifier (using an MPI to figure out what the equivalents were in the other two systems as necessary) he could get a single cross legacy-enterprise view of a given person’s prior treatments and maybe figure identify some people who would benefit from a holistic treatment intervention.
+His DBAs were eager to impress and they made it happen such that given the right identifier (using an MPI to figure out what the equivalents were in the other two systems as necessary) he could get a single cross legacy-enterprise view of a given person’s prior treatments and maybe figureout some way to identify some of the people in his population that he is at financial risk for who would benefit from a holistic treatment intervention.

 The software that was really good at matching these longitudinal records to new-age holistic interventions was another legal entity known as Mayo Health Clinic.
 The CEO of Germantown ACO wanted to send the results set from his cross legacy-enterprise view for his 100 historically highest cost patients but his CIO said before he could do that he’d have to get each patient to authorize the disclosure to Mayo because they couldn’t apply the multiple AS to the single cross legacy-enterprise view given the technical constraints.